On the Evaluation of Neural Code Summarization: Threats to Validity

 \section{Threats to Validity}

 We have identified the following main threats to validity:

-\begin{itemize} \item \emph{Programming languages.} We only conduct experiments on Java datasets.
-Although, in principle, the models and experiments are not specifically designed for Java, more evaluations are needed when generalizing our findings to other languages.
+\textbf{\emph{Programming languages.}} We only conduct experiments on Java datasets.
+Although in principle, the models and experiments are not specifically designed for Java, more evaluations are needed when generalizing our findings to other languages.
 In the future, we will extend our study to other programming languages.

-\item \emph{The quality of summaries.} The summaries in all datasets are collected by extracting the first sentences of Javadoc.
+\textbf{\emph{The quality of summaries.}} The summaries in all datasets are collected by extracting the first sentences of Javadoc.
 Although this is a common practice to place a method's summary at the first sentence according to the Javadoc guidelines\footnote{\url{http://www.oracle.com/technetwork/articles/java/index-137868.html}}, there might still be some incomplete or mismatched summaries in the datasets.

-\item \emph{Data difference.} We observe that even when we control all three factors (splitting methods, duplication ratios, and dataset sizes), the performance of the same model still varies greatly between different datasets\footnote{The result is put into Appendix due to space limitation.}.
-This indicates that the differences in training data may also be a factor that affects the performance of code summarization.
-We leave it to future work to study the impact of data differences.

-\item \emph{Models evaluated.} We covered all representative models with different characteristics, such as both RNN-based and Transformer-based models, both single-channel and multi-channel models, both models with and without retrieval techniques.
+\textbf{\emph{Models evaluated.}} We covered all representative models with different characteristics, such as Transformer-based and RNN-based models, single-channel and multi-channel models, models with and without retrieval techniques.
 However, other models that we are out of our study may still cause our findings to be untenable.

-\item \emph{Human evaluation.} We use quantitative evaluation metrics to evaluate the code summarization results.
-Although these metrics are used in almost all related work, qualitative human evaluation can further confirm the validity of our findings.
-We defer a thorough human evaluation to future work. \end{itemize}
+\textbf{\emph{Human evaluation.}} We use two different ways (arithmetic and geometric average) to aggregate the sentence-level human scores as a corpus-level human score.
+The aggregation method may threaten our conclusion.
+We will explore other ways to assess corpus-level quality in human evaluation.